LEARNAcademy/syllabus/react/component-lifecycle.md

 The lifecycles break down into 3 main phases:

-1) Mounting - When a component is put into the DOM
+1. Mounting - When a component is put into the DOM
-2) Updating - When something in the component is updated (ie state)
+2. Updating - When something in the component is updated (i.e. the state object)
-3) Unmounting - When a component is removed from the DOM
+3. Unmounting - When a component is removed from the DOM

 Notice that inside of each group are keywords.
 Some are familiar to you, some not so much.
 These, you might have guessed, refer to methods that are available to us in class components.